 Ang Lee struggled continually with the sheep during the shoot.
 Apparently sheep don't drink from running water, only ponds and dams.
 Ang tried all day to get the sheep to drink from a stream, but they wouldn't oblige.
 He had to give up on the shot.
-Also, American sheep carry a bacteria/virus that Canadian sheep don't possess.
-The film's scene where two herds of sheep become mixed up had some nightmarish real-life parallels, as the Canadian government had expressly warned them of dire consequences if they caused any disease to spread to the local animals from the south-of-the-border variety.
+Also, American sheep carry a bacteria or virus that Canadian sheep don't possess.
+The film's scene where two herds of sheep become mixed-up, had some nightmarish real-life parallels, as the Canadian government had expressly warned them of dire consequences if they caused any disease to spread to the local animals from the south-of-the-border variety.

-Afraid that Anne Hathaway's previous films The Princess Diaries (2001) and Ella Enchanted (2004) would work against her during auditions, the casting director introduced Anne to director Ang Lee as a New York Broadway actress.
-Ang Lee hadn't seen any of Anne's nor Michelle Williams's previous works before he auditioned and subsequently cast them in Brokeback.
+Afraid that Anne Hathaway's previous films The Princess Diaries (2001) and Ella Enchanted (2004) would work against her during auditions, the Casting Director introduced Anne to Ang Lee as a New York City Broadway actress.
+Ang Lee hadn't seen any of Anne's nor Michelle Williams's previous works before he auditioned, and subsequently cast them in the film.